dotlang/language/README.md

 *Notes:*
 - Note that you cannot have bodies only for some of the class methods (no abstract class).
 - There is no inheritance.
-Composition is encouraged instead.
+Composition (By using anonymous fields) is encouraged instead.
 - If a class name (name of the file containing the class body) starts with underscore, means that it is private (only accessible by other classes in the same package).
 If not, it is public.
 - The order of the contents of source code file matters: First `import` section, then `struct` and finally methods.